A5H73Y/Parkour/docs/tutorials/sign-commands.md

 ## Leave Course

-Create a sign for players to easily leave the Course.
+Create a sign for Players to easily leave the Course.

 ##### Example